FabioC-GH/portfolio/README.md

 # portfolio

+    About me
+I'm Fábio, I have a degree in chemistry, this is a portfolio of projects developed while attending the course Power Apps - Upskill

 A short portfolio showcases a project that was developed using Power Platform tools. alternative portfolio website: https://fabioc-gh.github.io/portfolio/

+--
 This project aims to create an application for a gymnasium.
 Offering power bi reports for better understanding the progression of membership evolution and gym locations performance.
 A power apps app was developed both in mobile and tablet versions for management the gym daily work and its employes.